ManuDangi/Project/README.md

 Restaurant Management System:-
 This project is a web-based application designed to help restaurant owners manage their operations efficiently.
 It includes features for managing menus, orders, reservations, and customer feedback.

+•Netflix is a website for displaying movies and adding them to a watch list.
+•The details of the movies based on the user’s preference can be fetched from the movie IMDB api using HTTP requests.